 True

 To check if the file exists in the file system using Python, use the os.path.isfile() function.
-If you attempt to navigate or open a non-existent file, then this would cause an error.
+If you attempt to navigate or open a non-existent file, then this will cause an error.